QuantEcon/lecture-source-py/source/rst/arellano.rst

 * :math:`u` is an increasing and strictly concave utility function

-Consumption sequences enjoyed by households are affected by the government's decision to borrow or lend internationally
+Consumption sequences enjoyed by households are affected by the government's decision to borrow or lend internationally.

-The government is benevolent in the sense that its aim is to maximize :eq:`utility`
+The government is benevolent in the sense that its aim is to maximize :eq:`utility`.

-The government is the only domestic actor with access to foreign credit
+The government is the only domestic actor with access to foreign credit.

-Because household are averse to consumption fluctuations, the government will try to smooth consumption by borrowing from (and lending to) foreign creditors
+Because household are averse to consumption fluctuations, the government will try to smooth consumption by borrowing from (and lending to) foreign creditors.